 SRIA required the FEMA Administrator to complete an analysis to determine whether an increase in the Public Assistance grant program small project threshold is appropriate.
 This analysis had to consider the following factors: cost-effectiveness, speed of recovery, capacity of grantees, past performance, and accountability measures.
 FEMA submitted its findings in a report to the Committee on Transportation and Infrastructure of the House of Representatives and the Senate Committee on Homeland Security and Governmental Affairs in January 2014.
 SRIA also required the immediate establishment of a threshold for eligibility in an appropriate amount adjusted annually to reflect changes in the Consumer Price Index.
 Not later than 3 years after the date on which the Administrator establishes a threshold, and every 3 years thereafter, the FEMA Administrator, shall review the threshold for eligibility under this section.

 STATUS: Following a through agency analysis, on January 29, 2014 FEMA submitted a Report to Congress.
 Based on the analysis within the report, FEMA published a final rule on February 26, 2014 amending the small project thresholds for disasters declared on or after February 26, 2014.
-FEMA amended the minimum and maximum small project thresholds for disasters declared on or after October 1, 2014 based on the consumer price index.
 On November 19, 2014 FEMA published a notice in the Federal Register seeking comments on the findings in the Report to Congress and to inform any future revisions of the thresholds.

 Reimbursement for Certain Force Account Straight Time